ferrlin/MailMe/README.md

 Lastly there are demos which I've used for testing in lieu of AkkaTests (which  will be  added soon)
 - `Demo.scala`
 - `BulkEmailDemo.scala`

+To try out the demos, simply do `sbt run` then select which above to execute.

 ## Using the library